nus-te3201/website/programming/scripts/text.md

 ### Scripts (Programs)

 While the interactive shell is good for testing out small code bits, longer Python programs (also called _scripts_) are written as text files with the `.py` extension.
-Python _<tooltip content="the tool that interprets the code and executes it">interpreter</tooltip>_ reads the program from the top and executes statements from top to bottom.
+Python _<tooltip content="the tool that interprets the code and executes it">interpreter</tooltip>_ reads the program and executes statements from top to bottom.

 Let's create and run a Python program: